sezginacer/foodbasket/README.md

 - `black` and `isort` are used for linting.
 - Tests for services and all available endpoints are written.
 - CI/CD integrated with the project using Github Action.
 It checks linting and runs tests.
-- `/users/register/` and `/users/token/` endpoints are throttled. both can be accessed separately five times per minute.
+- `/users/register/` and `/users/token/` endpoints are throttled.
+Both can be accessed separately five times per minute.
 - Localization is supported within the project and Turkish & English are supported languages.
 When you add `Accept-Language: en-us` or `Accept-Language: tr-tr` header to the request, labels are translated to preferred language.
 - `RedisPubSub` is written and used for the project. `DummyPubSub` is also written in order to configure it default `PubSub` class for pipeline tests.
+- Passwords for all users are set to *12345*